amnestywebsite/.github/profile/README.md

 ## Want to know more about the Humanity WordPress theme and plugins?

-Check out the docs here https://github.com/amnestywebsite/amnesty-wp-theme and here https://wordpresstheme.amnesty.org/ and here https://github.com/amnestywebsite/amnesty-wp-theme/releases !
+Check out the docs here https://github.com/amnestywebsite/humanity-theme and here https://wordpresstheme.amnesty.org/